 Article IV – Meetings of the Membership

 Section 1.
 The meetings of the Members shall be held at such times and places as the Board of Directors shall determine.
-At least one meeting shall be held each year.
+At least one meeting shall be held each year (the “annual meeting”).
 Twenty-five (25) Voting Members or more shall have the right to call a meeting of the Members by directing the Secretary in writing to call a special meeting of the membership upon notice to the membership.
 Notice of any meeting of the Members shall occur at least fourteen (14) calendar days prior to the meeting.
 Notice shall be posted on the Organization’s website and mailed or emailed to the Members.

 Section2.
 Ten percent (10%) of the voting membership shall constitute a quorum.
 Unless otherwise specified, voting shall be by a majority of the Voting Members present at the meeting.
 No voting by proxy shall be permitted.